What is cadet abuse?

 At Bolt Burdon Kemp we are proud to have represented clients whose cadet abuse claims succeeded despite being decades out of time, and we have achieved justice for them as a result.

 How can Bolt Burdon Kemp help?

-Our specialist solicitors in the abuse team at Bolt Burdon Kemp can help you make a claim if you have been abused in the Cadets.
-We understand that discussing the abuse you have suffered can be extremely distressing and we will work with you to ensure that any distress is limited as much as possible.
+Our specialist solicitors at Bolt Burdon Kemp can help you make a claim if you have suffered abuse while in the Cadets.
+We understand that discussing the abuse you have suffered can be distressing and we will work with you to ensure that any distress is limited as much as possible.

 We have a team of male and female cadet abuse solicitors, so the choice is yours as to whom you feel more comfortable working with throughout the lifetime of your claim.

 Whilst we appreciate that no amount of compensation will ever be enough to make up for what has happened, our team will work tirelessly to ensure that you obtain the justice that you deserve.
 This will include: